 - Offer value for money – Price-marked packs, promotions and a range that suits your shoppers can all help but for convenience shoppers, the concept of value is not just about price.
 Ease of shop, good customer service, a value range, and good stock availability all help to convey a sense of value.
 Action: Why not create a value offers/£1 fixture to reinforce the perception of value, and sell through slower sellers at reduced prices?
 Additionally, why not run a customer survey to see what your store could also benefit from in order to better suit your shoppers needs.

 - Make the most of staff – Friendly, helpful staff create a positive experience for customers.
 Service needs to be quick and efficient but, more importantly, executed with a positive, helpful attitude.
 And, besides the staff representing the store and its values, they interact daily with consumers and view the store in very different ways from management.
-Ensure they feel valued, have regular appraisals and listen carefully to their thoughts and ideas.
+Ensure they feel valued, have regular appraisals and listen carefully to their thoughts and ideas and pay them well so that they remain loyal and aren’t tempted to leave to work elsewhere .
 Action: Use the staff appraisal form with your staff, and take the opportunity to get their ideas on improvements.

 - Make the store look great – By having a welcoming, clean, bright store which provides your customers with a pleasant place to shop, they will want to come back.
 A clear layout, which helps customers fulfil their missions is also crucial.
 Action: Give your store a spring clean, and view it from a customer’s perspective.
 Check out the research Unilever did on shopper missions and how to achieve the perfect store to ensure you’re maximizing the layout of your store.